 My favorite neck warmer is the Smartwool Merino Neck Gaiter because it is thin and moisture-wicking.
 I wear this 90% of ski days and most of the time I pair it with a Columbia Neck Gaiter.
 I like the Smartwool gaiter on my face since it’s very thin and breathable.
 The Columbia gaiter is just an extra layer of warmth and protection from the wind, especially filling in the gap around the neck of my coat.

 If it’s super cold or snowing a lot, I’ll wear this Seirus Ultra Clava because it protects your entire face; from the cold air, wet snow, and/or wind.
 This is quite warm and allows for very little to no exposure to the elements while skiing.

 The prAna fleece lined hat I’m wearing now was on a summer sale rack that I happened to pick up because it’s a name brand, lined, was only a few dollars and I liked the pattern.
 Simple as that.
 I do always wear a helmet so something basic works best for me.

 Make choices that are moisture-wicking and comfortable.
 Any sports bra should work well and there are plenty of cheap options at Walmart and Target for moisture-wicking or cooling underwear.

 How do you choose your skiing clothes?

-Do you have any recommendation on your favorite clothes?
+- Do you have any recommendations on your favorite clothes?